- Data Analysis

 Or you could make a frequency distribution table to display data.

-Using three basic rules can help you avoid incorrectly making claims about your data:
+Using three basic rules of thumb can help you avoid incorrectly making claims about your data:

 - Look at your data and think about what it is you want to know.
 Do you want to prove that the Earth is round?
 Or do you want to prove that the Earth has a circumference?
 Framing this question is what we call stating the hypothesis.

 - Estimate a Central Tendency for your Data.
 Examples of measures of central tendency are the mean and median.
 Which one you use will depend on your hypothesis in Step 1.
 For example, if you wanted to prove the Earth was round, you might choose to look at the average volume, or the average circumference.

 - Consider the exceptions to the central tendency.
 If you’ve measured the average, look at the figures that are not average.
 If you’ve measured a median, look at the figures that don’t meet that expectation.
 Exceptions can help you spot problems with your conclusion.
 A simple example: your child’s average score in school is 70.
 Not bad, right?
 But if you look at the exceptions, you might find they are getting 100 in three classes (great!) and 40 in three other classes (uh oh).
 In this case, the average is completely misleading.

 Why do so many cases of data analysis end with faulty claims?
 One of the main reasons is that analyzing data is a complicated and tedious process.
 It’s never as easy as plugging numbers into a computer.
 Some issues that can lead to faulty data analysis include: